One of the most recurring questions we’re asked by entrepreneurs is this one:

 This implies avoiding having facilities outside of Estonia, and avoiding a permanent establishment as the result of your residence in that country.

 As an example, renting a permanent office in Germany for more than 6 months a year is not advisable, while working in a coworking space is perfectly ok, for years or more.
 That’s because a coworking space does not count as facilities owned by your company.
 It’s also a justifiable expense.

-Your business sells, buys, imports, exports, or handles physical goods
+This means our business sells, buys, imports, exports, or handles physical goods.

 Although, in theory, nothing prevents you from opening a company in Estonia to sell, buy, or handle physical goods, it is not the most recommended scenario.
 Why?

 - If you operate with physical goods you may need physical presence in another country.
 For example, you might require offices, warehouses and employees.